 4.2.1.3.1 Network Exposure Function (NEF)

-The Network Exposure Function (NEF) is a functional element that provides application or user related information to the NF service consumers as defined in current specification.
+The Network Exposure Function (NEF) is a functional element that provides application or user related information to the NF service consumers as defined in this specification.

-The NEF allows the NF consumer(s) to (un)subscribe to notification of monitoring observed event, and sends the notification to the NF consumer(s) when the event is detected.
+The NEF allows the NF consumer(s) to (un)subscribe to notifications of monitoring observed event, and sends the notification to the NF consumer(s) when a subscribed event is detected.

 * * * Next changes * * * *